Grading#

 unrounded_grade = round(unrounded_grade)

-# Your grade gets rounded to the nearest 0.5
+# Your grade gets rounded to the nearest multiple of 0.5

 return grade